Improve Your Blog 3 Ways

 You can use the ad to offer a free gift in exchange for an email address as I have, or you can simply use the ad to link to a paid offer or whatever you want, really.

-Caution: This is NOT a Wordpress plug-in since it’s designed to work on any web site.
+Caution: This is NOT a WordPress plug-in since it’s designed to work on any web site.
 Which means it was not as easy to install as I had expected.
 I actually needed a little help from my friend Ken Gary to get it set up properly.

 Nevertheless, the results are awesome.
 Not only does the ad look professional, it is less intrusive than a regular pop-up.
 What’s more, since it’s so different, people actually pay attention to it.